populationgenomics/talos/design_docs/Hail_Filter_and_Label.md

 ![Pre-Annotation Filters](images/hail_pre_filter.png)

 ![Post-Annotation Filters](images/hail_categories.png)
-Criteria for selection into the 4 variant categories
+Criteria for selection into the 4 variant categories (note, in the current solution, the pink (4th) category has been split into 2 distinct functions. _de novo_ is `category_4`, and _in silico_ is `category_support`, reflecting that it has more uncertain analytical value, and is not treated as informative in isolation)

 ---